Guide to Using a Credit Card Like a Debit Card

 • To avoid finance charges or extra fees.
 Debit cards generally incur few charges.
 Additionally, they do not accrue interest since debit transactions are immediately pulled from your deposit account, in contrast to how credit cards work.

 • To amass rewards without debt.
-The potential to earn rewards is an appealing part of what credit cards are, but “chasing points” can be a risky game if you overspend.
+The potential to earn credit card rewards is appealing, but “chasing points” can be a risky game if you overspend.
 The ability to use a credit card like a debit card can help keep your spending in check while earning rewards.

 Recommended: Tips for Using a Credit Card Responsibly